minetest/minetest/doc/lua_api.md

     -- Sets background color of nametag
     -- `false` will cause the background to be set automatically based on user settings.
     -- Default: false

+    nametag_font = "mono",
+    -- Sets the font of the nametag
+    -- can be `"normal"` for the default font
+    -- or `"mono"` for the monospaced font.

+    nametag_bold = false,
+    -- If true the nametag text is bold.

+    nametag_italic = false,
+    -- If true the nametag text is italic.

     infotext = "",
     -- Same as infotext for nodes.
 Empty by default